 There are 86 known rockfall hazard sites along Iceland’s road network, and protective barriers have been installed at five of the most critical locations.
 Nearly 100 incidents have been recorded over the past 25 years in which vehicles have struck fallen rocks.
 Of these, six resulted in minor injuries and the rest caused no injuries.
 Each year, between 30 and 60 cases of rocks on roads are recorded, and it is considered fortunate that more people have not been injured.

-There is a widespread need for special safety measures across the road network.
-The Icelandic Road and Coastal Administration maintains a register of all sites requiring such measures and prioritises projects based on risk and available funding.
+There is a widespread need for targeted safety measures across the road network in areas exposed to natural hazards.
+The Icelandic Road and Coastal Administration maintains a comprehensive register of sites where such risks have been identified and regularly assesses and updates this information.
+Projects are prioritised based on a combination of risk level, traffic intensity and available funding, with the aim of ensuring that resources are directed to the locations where they have the greatest impact on safety.

 Betur fór en á horfðist þegar ökumaður ók á grjót sem féll úr Holtsnúpi í desember 2025.